A-lan-Z/datahub-parser-testing/ERROR_ANALYSIS_TABLE.md

 | **System Limits** | Insert Values scope, Wildcard expansion | 31 | 6.3% |
 | **Unsupported DDL** | `ALTER PROCEDURE`, `CREATE DATABASE`, `CREATE USER` | 24 | 4.9% |
 | **Total** | | **490** | **100%** |

----

-## 4. Recommendations

-### 4.1.
-Strategic Actions
-1.  **Filter Expected Errors:** Explicitly exclude "Column Lineage Limitation" errors from failure reports, as these are design constraints, not bugs.
-2.  **Pre-Processing Pipeline:** Implement a text-processing layer to standardize Teradata SQL before parsing.
-This should handle:
-    *   Removal of `USING` clauses.
-    *   Removal of `LOCKING` clauses.
-    *   Expansion of `CT` to `CREATE TABLE`.
-    *   Standardization of `(NAMED alias)` to `AS alias`.
-3.  **Configuration Updates:** Ensure the parser configuration includes `default_db` and `default_schema` parameters to resolve nesting level errors.

-### 4.2.
-Reporting Improvements
-*   Implement granular error categorization to automatically classify errors into "Actionable," "Expected," or "Dialect-Unsupported" buckets.